-After our last accreditation visit in 2019, we received enthusiastic reaccreditation with high commendations in every category including: Relationships, Curriculum, Teaching, Assessment, Health, Teachers, Families, and Leadership & Management.
+After our last NAEYC visit in 2020, our accreditation was renewed with high commendations in every category including: Relationships, Curriculum, Teaching, Assessment, Health, Teachers, Families, and Leadership & Management.

 The National Association for the Education of Young Children commends The Raleigh School:

 - For administering a program efficiently and effectively, ensuring that all involved persons, staff, children, and families are included.

 - For the high level of recognition of the importance of a reciprocal relationship between families and programs that is essential to ensure that programs are meeting the needs of the children and families that the program serves.